IRS Form 911 Instructions

 Line 9: Language preference

-If you have a language preference, other than English, enter it here.
-Please note if you need special assistance (such as interpretive services for deaf and hard of hearing taxpayers)
+Please note if you need special assistance (such as interpretive services for deaf and hard of hearing taxpayers).

 Line 10: Tax form number

-Line 11: Tax year(s)
+Line 11: Tax Year(s)

 State the tax years in question.

-In plain language, write down what your tax problem is.
-Please note that the IRS has a policy about using IRS Form 911 for frivolous requests.
+Please note that the IRS has a policy about using IRS Form 911 for frivolous requests or frivolous arguments.

 The IRS may impose a fine of up to $5,000 against taxpayers who use this form to file frivolous tax returns, or to use Form 911 in a frivolous manner.
-IRS Publication 2105-Why Do I Have to Pay Taxes, contains more information.
+This fine may be imposed in cases without an understatement of tax.

 Line 13: Taxpayer signature